Cuisine of Pembrokeshire: Fish

 Sculpture of herrings, overlooking Fishguard harbour, and erected in recognition of the harbour's fishing and trading history, the sculpture is by John Cleal and was erected in 2006 (photo by Pauline Eccles).

 The winter herring industry gives large landings of fish, especially around the estuary of the River Cleddau at Llangwm, Pembrokeshire.
 This was once an important component of the county's inshore fishery, with the catch being made into kippers and bloater (herring) at Milford Haven's fish docks.
 At Llangwm the inhabitants formerly lived exclusively by fishing cockle (bivalve)s, oysters, mussels and clams collected at low tide from the Llangwm boats, which were the modern equivalent of the British osier or coracle.

 Oysters are an important shellfish crop and the principal oyster beds were found at Penna Mouth, Lawrenny, Llangwm and Milford Haven.
 They were once delivered by packhorse throughout South Wales.
 Farmed rock oysters, a Pacific species, have been used to re-stock some oyster beds, although native oysters are making a comeback around Carew, Pembrokeshire and Benton Castle at Milford Haven.
 However, the shellfish industry has disappeared from around the Llangwm part of the coast.

 Seabirds were once taken for food and, because they came from the sea and lived on fish, they were regarded as fish for religious purposes, when meat was required to be replaced with fish in the diet.

 Fruit and vegetables

 The English built their castles across Pembrokeshire to defend the south of the county from the Welsh to the north.
-The boundary that developed, known as the Landsker Line, follows the January isotherm (contour line) of 32 °F. Below this line the milder winters promote the growth of winter crops.
+The boundary that developed, known as the Landsker Line, follows the January isotherm (contour line) of 0 °C. Below this line the milder winters promote the growth of winter crops.
 This means that farmers can grow new grass earlier in the year than other parts of the county.
 It also means that early new potatoes can become an important cash crop, subject to competition from earlier crops of potatoes imported from the Mediterranean and elsewhere.